Deuteronomy 3

 Deuteronomy 3:23-27Moses Prays; God Says "No"

-23And I besought the Lord at that time, saying, 24O Lord God, thou hast begun to show thy servant thy greatness, and thy mighty hand: for what God is there in heaven or in earth, that can do according to thy works, and according to thy might?
+23And I besought the LORD at that time, saying, 24O Lord GOD, thou hast begun to shew thy servant thy greatness, and thy mighty hand: for what God is there in heaven or in earth, that can do according to thy works, and according to thy might?

 Moses prays.
 He has led the people for forty years through the wilderness.
 He has seen God work again and again.
 Now, at the edge of the Promise, his heart breaks with longing.
 "Let me go over and see the good land."
 This is the prayer of a man who has given everything and now asks for one thing - to enter what he has labored to make possible for others.

 25I pray thee, let me go over, and see the good land that is beyond Jordan, that goodly mountain, and Lebanon.
-26But the Lord was wroth with me for your sakes, and hearkened not unto me: and the Lord said unto me, Let it suffice thee; speak no more unto me of this matter.
+26But the LORD was wroth with me for your sakes, and would not hear me: and the LORD said unto me, Let it suffice thee; speak no more unto me of this matter.

 God does not grant the prayer.
 Moses prayed once; God could deny it gently.
 But Moses asked again, and the text says the Lord was "wroth" - angry.
 The moment to accept the denial had passed.
 Now God speaks with finality: "Speak no more unto me of this matter."
 Some prayers are not answered yes.
 Some are answered no, and the answer stands.
 This is one of the hardest lessons in Scripture - that even the greatest servants of God cannot have everything, and that grace sometimes means accepting a no from the One who loves us most.